Questions? AskAuckland

 Study of the allocation of scarce resources among competing end uses.
 Intermediate-level analysis of the economic behaviour of individual units, in particular consumers and firms.
 Although the focus is on perfectly competitive markets, attention is also given to other types of markets.
 Analysis also includes concepts of expected utility and uncertainty, and welfare economics.

-Prerequisite: ECON 101 or 152 or 180 points in Mathematics or Statistics with a GPA of 5 or higher and a B or higher in MATHS 130
+Prerequisite: ECON 152 or 180 points in Mathematics or Statistics with a GPA of 5 or higher and a B or higher in MATHS 130

 ECON 211